Lantern-chat/iso8601-timestamp/README.md

 The primary purpose of this is to keep the lightweight representation of timestamps within data structures, and only formatting it to a string when needed via Serde.

-The (`Timestamp`)[Timestamp] struct is only 12 bytes, while the formatted strings can be as large as 29 bytes, and care is taken to avoid heap allocations when formatting.
+The `Timestamp` struct is only 12 bytes, while the formatted strings can be as large as 29 bytes, and care is taken to avoid heap allocations when formatting.